Ionshiv/cytodata2023/README.md

-### NAN removal from corrupted pixels during TIF-to-npy conversion.
+### Simple Autoencoder for Cytodata2023.
-Simple data cleaning script for my own DL projects.
+Pytorch based autoencoder for Cytodata2023.
+Never finished running on target data.